datwit/landing3/_content/studycases/landing3.md

 Datwit landing page is a website to promote the work of the company creating multipurpose software solutions integrating modern techniques like Cloud Computing, Machine Learning, Data Analysis, and microservices.

-Datwit is pursuing the purpose of redesigning its landing page.
-Therefore we need to study the current version and its competitors, so we can evaluate the site's visual evolution.
+Datwit aims at redesigning its landing page.
+Therefore, we need to study the current version and its competitors, so we can evaluate the site's visual evolution.

 <!--more-->